Weill Cornell Medicine

 The study focuses on combination therapies using antibodies called anti-CD47 and anti-CD40.
 When utilized in combination in mouse models, there was significant synergistic effect when compared to utilizing either agent alone.

-A recent report was published in the Wiley Online Library (April 2016) citing some of the resulting work from this study pertaining to glioblastoma.
+In March 2017, results were reported in various medical journals.
+Read more.
+A report was also published in the Wiley Online Library (April 2016) citing some of the resulting work from this study pertaining to glioblastoma.
 Read more.

 A 2016 update report on the research progress can be downloaded here.